 About the Patient Participation Group

-We engage patients through the use of Patient Participation Groups (PPGs) and seek views from wider groups of practice patients through local practice surveys.
+We engage patients through the use of Patient Participation Groups (PPGs) and seek views from wider groups of surgery patients through local surgery surveys.
 The outcomes of the engagement and the views of our patients are then published on this website.

 If you are interested in becoming a member of our Patient Participation Group and helping to shape the nature of health services provided in your local community, please contact us via our secure online form